 From the top is not too bad, but watch the shadows because it causes shadows like on faces when it’s from above.
 But if you can try to get it, you know, to light both sides, so you may need two lights, one on the left and on the right, but just in front, that’s what you’re going for.

 Now, see all of that effort was what was required to make it work with two lights.
 Let me show you with the ring light.
-So with the ring light next to the actual device, it just lights me up and it’s more balanced as it is already.
+With the ring light next to the actual device, it just lights me up and it’s more balanced as it is already.

 I just, oops, knock the microphone, but with the ring light, it’s already balanced out my face like that.
 And I can just dim it to make it look how I want it to look.
-So that’s your tutorial there.
+That’s your tutorial there.
 That’s your lighting tutorial.

 The answer is a ring light people.
 The answer is a ring light, but if you don’t have a ring light, try to get it to, you know, light up both sides of your face equally.
 Don’t have too much light bouncing off your face.
 Don’t light from the bottom.

 Okay.
 We’re just gonna switch back to, there we go.
-So that essentially wraps up today’s live stream where I talked about all the different lighting options.
+That essentially wraps up today’s live stream where I talked about all the different lighting options.
 And I did a bit of a tutorial on how to get good lighting, you know?

-So I hope that you enjoyed this.
-So if you found this video useful give me a thumbs up and don’t forget to subscribe to my channel.
+I hope that you enjoyed this.
+If you found this video useful give me a thumbs up and don’t forget to subscribe to my channel.
 If you haven’t already.
 I do lots of tutorials on live streaming.

 I had a lot of fun with this live stream today.
-So thanks everyone for joining me live, had a lot of fun and I will see you on the next live stream.
+Thanks everyone for joining me live, had a lot of fun and I will see you on the next live stream.
 Bye for now.